Loyalty Means No Self-Dealing

 A sale, encumbrance or other transaction involving the investment or management of trust property entered into by the trustee for the trustee's own personal account or that is otherwise affected by a conflict between the trustee's fiduciary and personal interests is voidable by a beneficiary affected by the transaction.

-A.R.S. § 14-10802(B)The statute also permits fair transactions like reasonable trustee compensation, deposits in a financial institution the trustee operates, and advances the trustee makes to protect the trust.
-The key word is "fair."
-If a transaction benefits the trustee at the beneficiaries' expense, it fails the loyalty test.
+A.R.S. § 14-10802(B)The statute also permits fair transactions like reasonable trustee compensation.
+It allows deposits in a financial institution the trustee operates.
+It also covers advances the trustee makes to protect the trust.